Akela-Plugins/Akela/docs/_plugins/00-home.md

 for the IDE, and after the above few lines, when we start up the IDE, the `File/Examples` menu will have all the available examples under the "*Examples from Custom Libraries*" heading.
 Select one from there, and we can start playing!

+## Plugins and Extensions

+There are two main types of libraries included in Akela: *Plugins* and *Extensions*.
+The difference between the two is the target audience.

+### Plugins

+*Plugins* are meant to be used by end-users, who want to customize their firmware with additional features.
+Plugins, in general, require very little
+coding: usually, they only require you to include a header, configure the plugin, and perhaps modify your keymap a little, and that's about it.

+They are rarely extensible further, as they are meant to be used as-is.

+### Extensions

+*Extensions* on the other hand, are aimed at developers, who want to write additional features to extend the firmware with.
+These are building blocks one can compose together, to build upon.
+They typically require a lot more coding expertise, and are rarely useful out of the box.

+## More information

 For more in-depth information about each available plugin, please see the sidebar.